charon-bo/charon-bo.github.io/_pages/about.md

 <span class='anchor' id='-News'></span>
 # 🔥 News
+[2025/03] As the first author and corresponding author, Shilong has three papers submitted to IROS 2025, covering: Exo-ViHa (data acquisition), AVR (active vision), VET (bidirectional tactile).

 [2025/01] Shilong was invited to attend the MNNLP Academic Symposium and delivered an academic report on **"Exploring Optoelectronic Integrated Tactile Sensors in Embodied Intelligence."**